Features and Ease of Use

 F(x) Data Cloud’s cloud server plans are pretty cheap compared with traditional dedicated servers, but these are virtualized servers rather than bare metal servers, so the prices are more like those for high-end shared hosting services or VPS solutions.
 You can pay per hour or month in U.S. dollars, with the displayed rates excluding any applicable taxes.

 This company’s checkout process was a little disconcerting.
-First, you have to register, which involves waiting for an incoming message to confirm your email address.
-Then, you have to enter your card details before you have any clear indication of how much you will be agreeing to pay, but I guess this is the price you have to pay for an hourly pay-as-you-go service.
+First, you need to register, and you’ll have to wait for an incoming message to confirm your email address.
+After that, you’ll need to enter your card details before getting a clear indication of the agreed-upon payment amount.
+I suppose this is the trade-off for opting for an hourly pay-as-you-go service.

 The only way to summon any pre-sales support seems to be via live chat.
 Unfortunately, live chat was last active two months before I wrote this review, so the chatbot invited me to leave a message.
 If you have to resort to self-support, you’ll be pleased to see a surprisingly long list of tutorials.